neudecker-group/jedi/docs/tutorials/calculators.rst

 Putting it Together
 ===================

-From here on, starting a JEDI analysis is just as straightforward as introduced: Construct the Jedi object, call ``run()`` and, optionally, visualise the result.
+From here on, starting a JEDI analysis is just as straightforward as introduced: Construct the Jedi object, call ``run()`` and, optionally, visualize the result.

 .. tabs::